Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

             - **As the diagram of Layer 2 I uploaded says, MAC Address is used in Layer 2 Transmission to identify hosts, if we take that MAC, then we become `bob` for the other devices, just like Agent 47, easy! let's go:**

+---

+### Sniffing while MAC Flooding

+- Unfortunately, we weren't able to capture any interesting traffic so far.
+However, we're not going to give up this easily!
+So, how can we capture more network traffic?
+As mentioned in the room description, we could try to launch a MAC flooding attack against the L2-Switch.

+    - **Beware: MAC flooding could trigger an alarm in a SOC.
+No, seriously, suspicious layer 2 traffic can easily be detected and reported by state-of-the-art and properly configured network devices.**
+    - Even worse, your network port could even get blocked by the network device altogether, rendering your machine locked out of the network.
+    - In case of production services running on or production traffic being routed through that network connection, **this could even result in an effective Denial-of-Service!**